 Memory steer is a term used to describe a vehicle that continues to pull to the left or right after completing a turn in that same direction.
 A steering wheel is supposed to assist the driver and help return the wheel to center after a turn.
 This could be caused by an improperly installed front end part or a binding steering component.

 Worn and binding bearings in the strut towers result in memory steer.
-It's also possible that the spring plate is worn causing this condition.
+It's also possible that the spring plate is worn.
 Always use care when compressing strut springs while replacing these parts.

 An unbalanced power steering rack can cause memory steer.
-Pressure may be bleeding off from one side, causing the vehicle to pull and display memory steer.
-Also look for a worn, overadjusted, or an underadjusted sector shaft in the gear box.
+Pressure may be bleeding off from one side, causing the vehicle to pull to the other.
+Also, look for a worn, overadjusted, or under adjusted sector shaft in the gearbox.